8eo/boris/README.md

-  overflowStrategy = "dropNew"      // "dropHead", "dropTail", "dropBuffer", "dropNew", "backpressure" or  "fail" request-timeout = 10s             // The stream will time out a request after this time materialize-timeout = 8s          // Time out for waiting on the entity when using "strictExec()"
+  overflowStrategy = "dropNew"      // "dropHead", "dropTail", "dropBuffer", "dropNew", "backpressure" or  "fail" request-timeout = 10s             // The stream will time out a request after this time materialize-timeout = 8s          // Time out for waiting on the entity when using "strictExec()" }

-  dead-server {                     // Dead server management
-    enabled = true                  // Enable removal of the dead server if it fails repeatedly failure-threshold = 5           // The number of consecutive failures before the server is considered as failed suspend-time = 30s              // Maintain the failed status for this interval before retrying the server min-available-servers = 1       // If fewer than this number of servers is available, fail the request }
-}
 ```